 - If you do not accept the Complaints Partner's findings or proposals for resolving the matter, you may request a review of his decision.
 This review will be carried out by a partner appointed by the Fieldfisher LLP Managing Partner, who will have had no prior involvement with the substance of the complaint.
 To start the review, please write with your reasons for rejecting his findings to the Complaints Partner.
 In certain circumstances, for example if you do not adequately explain the basis on which you reject the finding, we may decline the request for a further review and recommend that you contact the Legal Ombudsman.

 - Our aim will be to complete the review within 21 days of receipt of your letter but if more time is needed you will be notified.
 We will let you know the results of the review within five working days of its completion.
 At this time we will write to you confirming our final position on your complaint and explain our reasons.
 If you are unhappy with the outcome you may be able to ask the Legal Ombudsman to become involved in your complaint.
-The Legal Ombudsman can accept complaints from individuals (actual or potential clients), small businesses if classified as a "micro-enterprise", and charities, clubs, societies, associations and trusts with a net annual income or net asset value of less than £1 million.
-We will confirm their details again at that time.
+We will confirm his details again at that time.

-- The Legal Ombudsman expects complaints to be made to them within a year of the date of the act or omission about which you are concerned or within a year of you realising there was a concern.
-The time limit can be checked by looking at the Legal Ombudsman’s website or by telephoning their office on 0300 555 0333.
-If you miss the time limit, the Legal Ombudsman may not be able to investigate your complaint.
+- Please note that the time limit for referring a complaint to the Legal Ombudsman is generally six months from the date when we give you our final written response to your complaint.
+The time limit can be checked by looking at the Legal Ombudsman’s website or by telephoning his office on 0300 555 0333.
+If you miss the time limit, his office may not be able to investigate your complaint.

 - If at any stage of the complaints procedure it becomes appropriate, we will notify you of your right to see another solicitor and obtain advice as to whether you have any other remedy against us.
 If a complaint may constitute a possible claim for compensation for negligence, we will generally have to refer the matter to our insurers.
 In those circumstances, this complaints procedure may not be appropriate.